Current Job Openings

-- The majority of time will be spent in the office (and/or at home-office while AmeriCorps allows it); they must be able to use a computer and phone for extended periods of time.
+- The majority of time will be spent in the office; they must be able to use a computer and phone for extended periods of time.

-- They must be able to travel independently to meetings in the community and in client homes
+- Must be able to travel independently to meetings in the community and in client homes.

-- They will assist with several rebuilding days during the term—as such they must be able to walk, climb stairs, stand, lift, and carry for extended periods of time.
+- Assist with several rebuilding days during the term—as such they must be able to walk, climb stairs, stand, lift, and carry for extended periods of time.